 Stage 2: In-depth Analysis

-We believe every organization should have the capacity to reflect on past mistakes, plan well for the future, monitor and evaluate their own programs closely, perceive and collect crucial data, engage with research, and strive to act ethically and with integrity, and communicate openly about its work with the public.
+We believe every charity should have the capacity to plan well for the future, monitor and evaluate their own programs closely, perceive and collect crucial data, engage with research, reflect on past mistakes, strive to act ethically and with integrity, and communicate openly about its work with the public.

-Stage 1 and 2 are our currently active vetting stages.
-Do you work for an organisation and want to be vetted?
+Stage 1 and 2 are our currently active evaluation stages.
+Do you work for a charity and want to be evaluated?
 Send us an email and we’ll add you to our list.
-Are you not a part of an organisation but still want to be involved?
-Check our vacancies and see if anything piques your interest
+Are you not a part of a charity but still want to be involved?
+Check our vacancies and see if anything piques your interest.